 The Maze District- Hans Flat Ranger Station

 The Hans Flat Ranger Station is open year round from 9 a.m. to 4:30 p.m.
-It is located 24 miles south of I-70 on Utah HWY 24.
+No entrance fee required.
+Located 24 miles south of I-70 on Utah HWY 24.
 Just south of the Goblin Valley State Park turnoff, on the east side of the road is a dirt road.
 Follow this road 46 miles to the Ranger Station.
-Here is where you obtain permits for overnight trips in The Maze District.
-You may also call 435-259-2652 for permits.
-There are some books and maps for sale at the Ranger Station.
-No water, food, or gas available at the Ranger Station.
-No entrance fees required.
+Here is where you can obtain permits for overnight trips in The Maze District.
+You can purchase books and maps at the Ranger Station.
+No water, food, or gas available.

 Horseshoe Canyon District